StarlaneStudios/cirql/README.md

   <img src="https://img.shields.io/github/contributors/StarlaneStudios/cirql">
 </p>

-Cirql (pronounced Circle) is a simple and lightweight query builder for [SurrealDB](https://surrealdb.com/) with built in model mapping and validation powered by [Zod](https://github.com/colinhacks/zod).
+Cirql (pronounced Circle) is a simple and lightweight ORM and query builder for [SurrealDB](https://surrealdb.com/) with built in model mapping and validation powered by [Zod](https://github.com/colinhacks/zod).
 Unlike most query builders, Cirql takes a very open approach, providing you with complete control over your queries.

 ## Features
 - 🔗 Connect directly to SurrealDB without dependencies